chetachiezikeuzor/Highlightr-Plugin/README.md

 ## Installation

-This plugin is not yet available in the Obsidian community plugin store.
-You can install it from there once it has been accepted.
+This plugin is available in the Obsidian community plugin store.
+You can install it from there.
 For a manual installation, you can download the necessary files and place them within your plugins folder.

 ---